leaderlessness-research-club/dividita.org/index.md

 ### What does "dividita" mean?

-"Dividita" means "shared" in Esperanto!
+"Divided" or "shared" in Esperanto.